-2. Tzaddik Katamar [Ten Minutes]
+2. Tzaddik Katamar

-Leader will teach the dance Tzaddik Katamar, including the terminology of the step "double tzerchessia" and then do the dance with the recording of the music that starts slow and then speeds up.
-Leader will point out how increasing the speed can increase the excitement, just as in Adama Vshamayim (from Session Two) and how these dances build confidence by starting slow and only increasing gradually.
-Leader will point out how that was also done during the name game, and how putting different music to movements can change the feeling of the dance (as in doing the name game with saying the names vs. doing it to music with no names).
-Participants will be invited to brainstorm how they can use the idea of changing speed or music to change the emotion of an activity at camp.
+Teach the dance Tzaddik Katamar, including the terminology of the step "double tzerchessia" and do the dance with the recording of the music that starts slow and then speeds up.
+Point out how increasing the speed can increase the excitement, just as in Adama Vshamayim (from Session Two) and how these dances build confidence by starting slow and only increasing gradually.
+Point out how that was also done during the name game, and how putting different music to movements can change the feeling of the dance (as in doing the name game with saying the names vs. doing it to music without names).

+Invite participants to brainstorm how they can use the idea of changing speed or music to change the emotion of an activity at camp.
 One example is making bunk clean-up time more fun by playing music and telling campers their movements have to match the speed and emotion of the song; counselors can then play one really fast and wild-sounding song (and allow campers to go a little crazy while cleaning) and then one really slow and melodic song (allowing them to clean up in slow-motion) etc.

-3. Adama Vshamayim and Culture of Israel conversation [Twenty Minutes]
+3. Adama Vshamayim and Culture of Israel conversation

 Review and dance Adama Vshamayim.
-Then leader will invite participants to sit down and will lead a conversation about the "basic steps" of Israeli dance, where they come from, and how they mirror Israeli society.
-Leader should elicit the names of these steps from participants (steps they have learned already and/or already know from Israeli dancing): Mayim, Tzerchessia, and Yemenite step.
-Discussion will be about the story of Mayim Mayim (discussed in Session Two) and how the grapevine" is almost a universal step (also called "karaoke" in sports) but the narrative about the" kibbutz finding water makes it "Israeli" in context; about the fact that the "tzerchessia" step comes from Russia as in fact do many Israelis (about 20% of the current population of Jews); about the fact that the "Yemenite" step comes from Yemen as do many Israelis (In 1949 and 1950, the Israeli government airlifted 49,000 persecuted Yemenite Jews out of Yemen and into the new state of Israel in a secret operation called "Operation Magic Carpet" (nickname) or "Operation on Wings of Eagles" (real name).)
-Somehow, these three steps come from three different places and peoples in the world vet are magically the building blocks of "Israeli" dancing; together they form something unique and different than they are on their own.
+Invite participants to sit down and lead a conversation about the "basic steps" of Israeli dance, where they come from, and how they mirror Israeli society.
+Elicit the names of these steps from participants (steps they have learned already and/or already know from Israeli dancing): Mayim, Tzerchessia, and Yemenite step.
+Discussion will be about the story of Mayim Mayim (discussed in Session Two) and how the "grapevine" is almost a universal step (also called "karaoke" in sports) but the narrative about the kibbutz finding water makes it "Israeli" in context; about the fact that the "tzerchessia" step comes from Russia as in fact do many Israelis (about 20% of the current population of Jews); about the fact that the "Yemenite" step comes from Yemen as do many Israelis (In 1949 and 1950, the Israeli government airlifted 49,000 persecuted Yemenite Jews out of Yemen and into the new state of Israel in a secret operation called "Operation Magic Carpet" (nickname) or "Operation on Wings of Eagles" (real name).)
+Somehow, these three steps come from three different places and peoples in the world yet are magically the building blocks of "Israeli" dancing; together they form something unique and different than they are on their own.
 This is similar to how the immigrant populations of Israel come together to form something new, an "Israeli" culture that includes aspects of all the different places the population comes from.
 Participants will be prompted to think of other aspects of Israeli culture that come from different places (some might know about jachnun or malawach or other Yemenite foods, some might mention challah which is Eastern European, someone might mention the Mediterranean nature of falafel, etc.)